Oofy here: Editorial: Not interested in this. What’s Repton, what’s Brown? Without Austen.

 How long soe’er the wanderer roves, each step

 Shall wake fresh beauties; each short point present

 A different picture, new, and yet the same.”

 If not Mason, you will I’m sure accept the walks that Repton proposed to lay out at Mulgrave Castle in 1793: “The brooks assume different characters according to the channel which they have worn at different places, and it is the duty of the improver to present this variety under the most striking circumstances of contrast; Walks, or rather paths should be formed in the wildest manner, yet leading without difficulty to the most interesting points of view, and where it can be no otherwise effected, the path must occasionally be cut through the rock, or a descent made by easy steps down the precipice, to shew such a scene as that represented in the following sketch.”

 The Editor might justly pronounce, on the basis of this comparison that Pemberley is described in detail by an author acknowledged for the fineness of her discernment, yet we are unable to judge what sort of a landscape it is that she has imagined.
 We are told by scholars that it was picturesque, but each part of the passage finds its echo in the pronouncements of Humphry Repton in the early 1790s, before the picturesque controversy had broken into print.
-One rueful conclusion might be our editor’s, that however detailed, it is not their description that distinguishes one form of landscape from another, it is the way that landscape imprints itself upon the mind.
+One rueful conclusion might be our editor’s that, however detailed, it is not their description that distinguishes one form of landscape from another, it is the way that landscape imprints itself upon the mind.
 Hence the importance of poets.